 I'm the Program Director for the Humanities and Social Sciences at UCLA Extension.
-I'm also a teacher and a philosopher.
+I'm also a teacher, a philosopher, and a father.

 I am interested in ethics, philosophy of action, and political philosophy.
 My current research focuses on moral responsibility, free will, and the metaphysics and justification of punishment.